 The disability condition data included in this publication is based on the Primary Disability Condition which is recorded in the application information data extract.
-This Primary Disability Condition is recorded by the case manager during the processing of the application and is determined based on the supporting information that has been provided.
-The data is recorded using codes which were developed based on the International Statistical Classification of Diseases and Related Health Problems 10 (ICD10)9 standard, published by the World Health Organisation.
+This Primary Disability Condition is recorded by the case manager during the processing of the application and is determined based on the application form and supporting information that has been provided.

+The data is recorded using codes which were developed based on the International Statistical Classification of Diseases and Related Health Problems 10 (ICD10) standard, published by the World Health Organisation.
 The codes recorded are a subset of the broader ICD10 groupings.
-These are then aggregated into the ICD10 'chapters' for publication purposes.
-This publication has also broken down some of the 'chapters' into lower level groupings to provide more detail.
+These are then aggregated into the ICD10